tobiasveiga/scc0251_final_project/README.md

 # scc0251 - Final Project : Segmentation of Handwritten Notes for Fast Flash Card Generation

-Author: Tobias Mesquita Silva da Veiga
+Author: Tobias Mesquita Silva da Veiga, 5268356

-This is my final project of the Image Processing lectures lectioned at the ICMC-USP in 2020.01.
+This is my final project of the Image Processing lectures taught at the ICMC-USP in 2020.01.

 ## Abstract